 Press & features

 My recipes have been featured in the Guardian and the Mail on Sunday Magazine.
 I'm currently a recipe writer for Great British Chefs, AO at Home and Avant Homes.
 In April 2013 I appeared in the first two heats of ITV's Food Glorious Food.
 In April 2015 I was shortlisted in the Online Food Writer category at the Fortnum & Mason food and drink writing awards.
-In June 2016 I won Food Blog of the Year at the Guild of Food Writers Awards.
+In June 2016 I won Food Blog of the Year at the Guild of Food Writers Awards, and in 2017 was shortlisted again for the same award.
 If you are interested in working with me, please get in touch.